Mr Merzesh Magra

 • Joint manipulation

-I am an experienced consultant orthopaedic surgeon specialising in hip and knee joint replacement surgery.
-I have worked for 22 years in the NHS as a doctor and have been working as a consultant since 2018.
-I am a results-oriented skilled surgeon and an ardent advocator of enhanced recovery principles following joint replacement.
+I am a Consultant Orthopaedic Surgeon specialising in hip and knee joint replacement surgery.
+I have over 22 years’ experience working within the NHS and have been practising as a consultant since 2018.

-I have presented and published several peer reviewed papers, a book chapter, and presented research in numerous international and national meetings.
-I have published one of the largest series in the world of ‘reverse hybrid’ total hip replacements and am the first person in the world to describe the presence of ion channels in human tendon cells.
-More recently, in 2021, I have had a paper published that describes a new classification system for undersized femoral stems in total hip replacements.
+I have presented and published a number of peer‑reviewed papers and book chapters, with work presented at national and international meetings.
+My research has included one of the largest reported series of ‘reverse hybrid’ total hip replacements, and I was the first to describe the presence of ion channels in human tendon cells.
+More recently, in 2021, I published research describing a new classification system for undersized femoral stems in total hip replacement.

 Read more...